-Noncontact warfare: conflict where much of the fighting will take place via standoff precision guided weapons.
+Noncontact warfare: conflict where much of the fighting will take place via standoff precision-guided weapons.

-Nonmilitary means: broadly include political, information (both psychological and technical), diplomatic, economic, legal, spiritual/moral, and humanitarian measures.
+Nonmilitary means: broadly includes measure that are political, information (both psychological and technical), diplomatic, economic, legal, spiritual/moral, and humanitarian.

-Operational art: theory and practice of preparation and conduct of operational-strategic and operational military actions; component of military art that resides between military strategy and tactics.
+Operational art: theory and practice of preparation and conduct of operational-strategic and operational-military actions; the component of military art that resides between military strategy and tactics.